 The transportation of goods, whether by land, sea or air, is related to a series of hazards for the goods being transported.
-Vibrations, shock, falls and other unfavorable conditions may endanger the safety of the goods.
+Vibrations, shock, falls and other unfavourable conditions may endanger the safety of the goods.
 In light of this, there are a series of international organizations that establish shipping test standards.

-Through testing for shipping it is possible to anticipate and address the hazards that threaten the goods, saving costs and achieving the maximum level of safety for the goods.
+Through testing for shipping, it is possible to anticipate and address the hazards that threaten the goods, saving costs and achieving the maximum level of safety for the goods.

 The purpose of shipping testing standards is therefore to offer standards in regard to testing procedures, so that companies that transport goods are able to ensure the safety of their products.

 Nowadays we are witnessing an ever-changing global good distribution landscape.

 A series of international organizations play a key role within this landscape, attempting to manage the safety of goods by establishing shipping testing standards.

 Shipping test standards aim to offer references and guidelines to perform shipping test procedures.